-- Agree carbon and biodiversity management plans with farmers in the National Park to help guide their activities. - Develop nature-friendly farming projects (woodland, waders, species-rich grassland) as part of the Cairngorms Nature Action Plan. - Develop and establish a Regional Land Use Framework and Partnership. - Heritage Horizons: Cairngorms 2030 programme (see page 12).
+- Agree carbon and biodiversity management plans with farmers in the National Park to help guide their activities. - Develop nature-friendly farming projects (woodland, waders, speciesrich grassland) as part of the Cairngorms Nature Action Plan. - Develop and establish a Regional Land Use Framework and Partnership. - Heritage Horizons: Cairngorms 2030 programme.

-National Farmers' Union of Scotland, Cairngorms Farmers' Forum, Scottish Land and Estates, NatureScot, Quality Meat Scotland, farmers, landowners, environmental NGOs, Scottish Land and Estates, Scottish Forestry, Crown Estate Scotland
+National Farmers' Union of Scotland, Cairngorms Farmers' Forum, Scottish Land and Estates, NatureScot, Quality Meat Scotland, farmers, landowners, environmental NGOs, Scottish Land and Estates, Scottish Forestry, Crown Estate Scotland flood buffer zones and help store excess water.
+They will also provide essential habitats for wildlife to thrive.

-A9.
-Freshwater systems
+A9 Freshwater systems

 River and wetland systems across the National Park are key to addressing many environmental issues, from flooding to biodiversity loss.
-Restoring these systems to their natural state and reconnecting them with their floodplains will increase our resilience to climate change, improve water quality, create larger flood buffer zones and help store excess water.
-They will also provide essential habitats for wildlife to thrive.
+Restoring these systems to their natural state and reconnecting them with their floodplains will increase our resilience to climate change, improve water quality, create larger